terrorizer1980/dotfiles-1/README.md

 Usage
 -----

-Clone or fork this project, then just symlink these bad boys into your home directory:
+Just symlink these bad boys into your home directory:

 ```bash
 $ ln -s .tmux.conf ~